JqueryJellybeans/jquerytutorial/README.md

 ## Traversal - Moving through your document elements
 ---

-1. jQuery lets us move through the html elements on our page.
+1. jQuery lets us traverse or "move through" the html elements on our page.
 Let's set an example html frame:

    ```
 	<body> //ancestor of all, parent of div.d01 and div.d02